jfcloutier/karma_agency/notes/agency/policies.md

 * Static rules: What is expected to be observed simultaneoulsy - e.g. if A and B and then also C
 * Causal rules: What is expected to be observed given what was last observed - e.g. A and B causes C

-(An additional but implied rule is that a previous observation survives as a current observation if it does not terminate any constraint or static rule.)
+(An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.)

 A belief is a synthesis of multiple observations, either made in the current time frame (abduction or count belief) or across past and current time frames (trend and ending beliefs).
 These observations constitute the base of support of the belief targeted for impact by the intent.
 To impact a belief (to persist or terminate it), the CA will want to impact all or some of the supporting observations.
-These observations being themselves beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA time frames.
+These observations being themselves beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA time frames, until effector CAs become involved and actually effect change.

 The task of constructing a policy -in order to impact a belief held by the CA- consists in deciding which supporting beliefs (observed umwelt beliefs) to impact and how.
 There will likely be many possible combinations of supporting beliefs to impact and thus there could be many alternate policies to choose from.
 The causal theory, which models the generative process causing these observations, informs the CA in the construction of hopefully effective policies.